The 2026 Perspective

 The bottom line

 The 2014 GM ignition-switch crisis ended on the front page in 2015.
-It did not end inside the answer engine.
-Twelve years later, the model still leads with it.
+The longitudinal record didn't.
+Twelve years later, the case still leads.

 The press cycle ends.
 The retrieval surface persists.